pepopowitz/working-effectively-with-pull-requests/src/index.md

 but you can also contribute.

-Calling out bad acts in pull request reviews is a small but important contribution to the weeding of the carrots.
+Calling out bad acts in pull request interactions is a small but important contribution to the weeding of the carrots.
 It's critical to keeping the garden healthy.

 -->